hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Continue updating the 'recorder' script
 - [ ] Continue updating the 'downloader' script
 - [ ] Create a script for 'transform'
+- [ ] Create a script for 'validate'

 ### Executor To Do